Garden Club of Cape Coral Merit Scholarship Awards

 Brief History of the Awards:

 Awards are provided every year by the Garden Club in honor of Marty Ward and Donna Conway.

-Marty Ward was passionate about gardening and was active in many different garden clubs from her first involvement in 1959 in Indiana until her death in 2016 – a period of more than 50 years.
+Marty Ward was passionate about gardening and was active in many different garden clubs for more than 50 years.
 She co-founded the Garden Club of Cape Coral, and served as: a Director on the Board of the Fort Myers-Lee County Garden Council; an active accredited National Garden Club Flower Show Judge; and an active Florida Federation of Garden Clubs Floral Design Instructor.
 For the Garden Club of Cape Coral, she: held many offices; served on many committees; became the Senior Advisor on horticulture; encouraged member participation in flower shows; and instructed members in floral design.
 She was also a proponent of these scholarships.

 Donna Conway was a long-time member of the Garden Club of Cape Coral.
 As Chair of the Club’s Ways and Means Committee from 2008 – 2010, the annual March in the Park plant sale and festival was her creation; and it is used to raise funds for these scholarships and for several other community gardening activities.
 Donna worked diligently to make this activity a success, not only organizing the Club to get it going, but working with the City of Cape Coral to find a venue for it and obtain permits.
 She was strongly supportive of students who are committed to preserving the environment and who have shown that type of commitment during their high-school years.
 The funding for one of the scholarships is provided by Donna’s family at her request and continues for ten years beginning in 2020.